Mugen24/komorebi_backend/README.md

  - Generate zip archive using thread in the background instead of when fetching

- - Ignore .folder when searching for game file
  - Can probably default to option 0 when searching for game appid

  - Fall back directory is being prioritise, should go with any working_dir provided first